Key Takeaways

 When covered by insurance, Eli Lilly, the manufacturer of both drugs, states that out-of-pocket costs for the consumer could be as low as $25 a month for Zepbound or Mounjaro.

-Eli Lilly also claims that those who are self-paying (i.e. paying without insurance) could get Zepbound for as low as $349 (for a 2.5mg dose) if they purchase directly through the manufacturer’s pharmacy.
+Eli Lilly also states that those who are self-paying (i.e. paying without insurance) could get Zepbound for as low as $349 (for a 2.5mg dose) if they purchase directly through the manufacturer’s pharmacy.
 There isn’t a similar savings program for Mounjaro.

 Expert-Guided, Sustainable Weight Loss